Is This the Most Important Part of Your Smart Home Automation System?

 If you’re having issues with your network, there are ways to fix it.
 Below, we’ve listed some common problems and the likely solution for your next upgrade.

 Not Enough Coverage: One big problem many homeowners face is a lack of coverage from their network.
-This means that areas of your home may be “dead spots” where you can’t receive signal.
+This means that areas of your home may be “dead spots” where you can’t receive signals.

 This can be especially irritating if you’re trying to use a mobile device.